norvig/paip-lisp/docs/chapter1.md

 We've already seen `append`, which is similar to `list`; it takes as arguments any number of lists and appends them all together, forming one big list.
 Thus, the arguments to `append` must be lists, while the arguments to `list` may be lists or atoms.
 It is important to note that these functions create new lists; they don't modify old ones.
-When we say `(append p q)`, the effect is to create a brand new list that starts with the same elements that were in `p. p` itself remains unchanged.
+When we say `(append p q)`, the effect is to create a brand new list that starts with the same elements that were in `p`.
+`p` itself remains unchanged.

 Now let's move away from abstract functions on lists, and consider a simple problem: given a person's name in the form of a list, how might we extract the family name?
 For `(JOHN Q PUBLIC)` we could just use the function `third`, but that wouldn't work for someone with no middle name.